Who's happy, who's not: Norway tops list, US falls

 A new report shows Norway is the happiest country on Earth, Americans are getting sadder, and it takes more than just money to be happy.

+What makes Norway and other northern European countries top the happiness list has a lot to do with a sense of community and broad social welfare support, according to experts and cheerful Norwegians, including one whose job it is to make people laugh.

+"The answer to why Norwegians are happy — it's a bit boring — it's well functioning institutions," explained Norwegian comedian Harald Eia.
+"The schools, health care, police, all the bureaucracy treat people with respect and that trickles down and makes us happy, makes us trust each other, makes us feel a part of the whole community.
+So it's very boring: bureaucrats are the secret to our happiness."

-Norway vaulted to the top slot in the World Happiness Report despite the plummeting price of oil, a key part of its economy.
-Income in the United States has gone up over the past decade, but happiness is declining.
+Norway vaulted to the top slot in the World Happiness Report despite lower prices for oil, a key part of its economy.
+In the U.S., happiness has been declining for the past decade even as the nation has become richer.

 The United States was 14th in the latest ranking, down from No. 13 last year, and over the years Americans steadily have been rating themselves less happy.